|

 than vegetable proteins.
 Eggs have the highest biologic value."

-only feed the white, because this provides additional
+usually a better choice, because this provides additional

 protein but does not contain high levels of phosphorus.
+According to the

 A